With over 7 million advertisers using PPC ads to drive on-page conversions, the PPC competition is real and can be very difficult.

 Competitors are mainly of two types:

-- Direct Competitors: Companies or businesses that sell similar products to the same audience
+Direct Competitors: companies or businesses that sell similar products to the same audience in the same market.

-- Indirect Competitors: Companies that don't sell the same products but are in competition with your business
+Indirect Competitors: Companies that sell the same products but operate in a different market or sales channel.

 What Is Competitor Analysis and Why Is it Important?

-Competitor analysis, also known as competitive analysis or competitive research, is a strategic approach to identifying your competitors and their products and marketing strategies.
-The purpose of competitor analysis is to compare your business and marketing strategies with your competitors and determine the scope for improvement.
+Competitor PPC analysis, also known as competitive analysis or competitive research, is a strategic approach to identify your competitors and their products and marketing strategies.
+The purpose of competitor analysis is to compare your business and marketing strategies with your competitors and determine the scope for

 Identify and Follow Industry Market Trends